-- 1 Look for a broker-dealer of the appropriate size - one that is not too big so you don't get "lost in the shuffle," but not too small so that you have access to the strength and service you need. - 2 Look for a broker-dealer with financial strength and scale, a stable history and stable future, and reasonable growth plans. - 3 Look for a broker-dealer with an excellent reputation.
-This includes industry experience and a mature Home Office staff.
-"Advisors are no longer looking at broker-dealers as a commodity or necessarv evil," savs Mike Baker, President & CEO of United Planners.
-"First and ing for a firm where they have multiple foremost, quality advisors are evaluating opportunities for peer networking, a current, and future commitment and alignment to the core values of honesty, independence, collaborative and supportive client centric service, and friendly family culture."
+- 1 Look for a broker-dealer of the appropriate size one that is not too big so you don't get "lost in the shuffle," but not too small so that you have access to the strength and service you need. - 2 Look for a broker-dealer with financial strength and scale, a stable history and stable future, and reasonable growth plans. - 3 Look for a broker-dealer with an excellent reputation.
+This includes industry experience and a mature

+Home Office staff.
+"Advisors are no longer looking at broker-dealers as a commodity or necessary evil," says Mike Baker, President & CEO of United Planners.
+"First and foremost, quality advisors are evaluating broker-dealer partners as to their historic, current, and future commitment and alignment to the core values of honesty, independence, collaborative and supportive client centric service, and friendly family culture."